 If you do not plan to become ordained, an MDiv can also prepare you well for interfaith work, chaplaincy, lay ministry in your own tradition, or any other field you are interested in, such as nonprofit work and community organizing.
 This is true for people of all faiths as well as those who are not part of a faith tradition.
 Unitarian Universalist students, who are not Christian, pursue an MDiv for ordination toward a vocation as a community minister.

 HDS enables students to pursue their unique calling through the student-initiated placement process to complete one of the two required field education placements.
-Students propose a variety of organizations beyond the HDS list such as, The Albert Einstein Institute, Centro Presente, and The History Project.
-Each placement is
+Students propose a variety of organizations beyond the HDS list; recent examples have included the Albert Einstein Institution, Centro Presente, and The History Project.
+Each placement is approved by the Director of Field Education to ensure the site and supervisor meet The Field Education Program’s criteria.